jnikam66/address_book_api/README.md

 Step 3:

 Get the application up and running.
-You can now use the RESt API's in this project as shown below :
+You can now use the REST API's in this project as shown below :

 GET /contact?pageSize={}&page={}&query={}